Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

        ROUND(100 * covered_length / total_length, 2) AS "Coverage, %"
 FROM OSM_NL.NETHERLANDS.V_ROAD roads,
      geolab.geography.nl_municipalities_coverage coverage
-WHERE ST_INTERSECTS(coverage.geom, roads.geo_cordinates)
+WHERE ST_INTERSECTS(coverage.municipality_geom, roads.geo_cordinates)
-AND class = 'motorway';
+AND class in ('primary', 'motorway');
 ```

-It seems our LTE network covers almost 100% of the motorways.
+It seems our LTE network covers almost 100% of the highways.
 A good number to call out in a marketing campaign.

-### Estimating quality of LTE signal on Dutch motorways
+### Estimating quality of LTE signal on Dutch highways

-In the previous section we found outs that alsmost all motorwats in Netetherlands are within a range of LTE tower.
+In the previous section we found outs that almost all highways in Netetherlands are within a range of LTE tower.
 But the LTE signal may have a different quality depeneding on how close is the tower or how many towers we have.
 The next question you may ask as an analyis is what motorways in the NL have poor signal quality.

 For this we need to build a signal decay model.
 We will also H3 to represents signal distribution around the cell towers.
 H3 functions from `CARTO’s Analytics Toolbox` will help us with that.